normanaspx/normanaspx/README.md

 Hi!
-My name is Norman, and I'm a Android Software Engineer at Wunderman Thompson and Master's Degree Student in Data Science.
+My name is Norman, and I'm a Android Software Engineer at <a target="_blank href="https://xumak.com/">Wunderman Thompson</a> and Master's Degree Student in Data Science.

-☀️ In the morning: Software Engineer.
+- ☀️ In the morning: Software Engineer.
-🌃 In the nights: Data Science Student
+- 🌃 In the evening: Data Science Student

 ### My 2021 stack 👨‍💻:
 - 📱 Kotlin for Mobile development